Four Daughters (1938 film): Production

 Contemporary sources report that Errol Flynn was originally cast as Felix, but dropped out because of illness.
 According to TCM, Flynn was actually unhappy with the size of the part.
 Modern sources indicate that Michael Curtiz wanted Burgess Meredith to play Mickey, but he was unavailable.
-Garfield modeled his performance on troubled pianist Oscar Levant.
+Garfield modeled his performance on troubled pianist Oscar Levant (with whom Garfield would later co-star in 1946's Humoresque).
 Garfield's characterization of Mickey in this, his first major film role, defined his screen personality for many future roles.

 The classical music that plays a key part in the film is not identified and the composers are not credited on screen.
 The only onscreen credit is “Music by Max Steiner”.
 Records credit Franz Schubert and his Serenade, which opens the film and is played again near the end.
 According to TCM.com, Harry Warren, Al Dubin, Allie Wrubel, Elliot Grennard, Hugo Friedhofer, Heinz Roemheld and Bernard Kaun contributed to the music.
 Max Rabinowitz composed "Mickey's Theme," and also played the piano off-screen during Garfield's performance.
 Ray Heindorf handled the orchestration.

 Reception

-The movie premiered at the Radio City Music Hall, and The New York Times movie review said: "A charming, at times heartbreakingly human, little comedy about life in a musical family of attractive daughters which occasionally is ruffled by the drama of a masculine world outside, Four Daughters, at the Music Hall, tempts one to agree with Jack Warner's recent assertion in the advertisements that it is the climax of his career.
+The movie premiered at the Radio City Music Hall, and The New York Times movie review said: "A charming, at times heartbreakingly human, little comedy about life in a musical family of attractive daughters which occasionally is ruffled by the drama of a masculine world outside, Four Daughters, at the Music Hall, tempts one to agree with Jack L. Warner's recent assertion in the advertisements that it is the climax of his career.
 Putting aside Mr. Warner's career for the nonce, we may assert with equal confidence that Four Daughters is one of the best pictures of anybody's career, if only for the sake of the marvelously meaningful character of Mickey Borden as portrayed by John (formerly Jules) Garfield, who bites off his lines with a delivery so eloquent that we still aren't sure whether it is the dialogue or Mr. Garfield who is so bitterly brilliant."

 The New York Times named it one of the year's ten best films.
 The National Board of Review named Garfield as one of the year's best actors.

 The film has a 100% fresh rating on Rotten Tomatoes, based on 10 reviews.